28.7%

 Lowers cholesterol

-The glucagon receptor is what sets retatrutide apart.
+The glucagon receptor is what sets GLP-3 apart.
 In trials, researchers observed that activating this receptor:

 Directly burns fat stored in the liver β which may explain why trial participants saw up to 86% reduction in liver fat.